 The Board consults representatives of financial market participants annually.
 These consultations provide an opportunity to hear the latter’s’ views on FIN-FSA's budget and on supervisory objectives and their achievement.
 In addition, expected changes in supervisory work and their impact on supervision fees are also discussed.

-The Board has five members appointed for a term of three years, and three deputy members at any one time.
+The Board has six members appointed for a term of three years, and three deputy members at any one time.
 The members and deputy members are appointed by the Parliamentary Supervisory Council.
 Members appointed on the basis of a proposal by the Ministry of Finance, the Ministry of Social Affairs and Health and the Bank of Finland each have a designated deputy member.

 Composition of the Board

 The CVs of board members can be accessed via the links below.

 - Marja Nykänen, Chairman, Deputy Governor (Bank of Finland)